 - 1 large egg, beaten

-- Add the spinach and fresh parsley sprigs to the large frying pan and cook over medium heat, stirring occasionally, until the spinach liquid has fully evaporated and the parsley is wilted.
+- Add the spinach and fresh parsley to the frying pan and cook over medium heat, stirring occasionally, until the liquid has fully evaporated and the leaves are wilted.

 - Put the spinach mixture in a large sieve and use the back of a spoon to squeeze out as much liquid as possible.
-To get the last of the liquid out, squeeze the mixture in your hand.
-Stir the squeezed greens into the onion mixture.
+To get the last of the liquid out, squeeze fistfuls of the mixture with your hands.
+This is a vitally important step, so don’t skip it.

 - Preheat the oven to 400 F and place a large, rimmed cookie sheet in the oven to preheat.
 Beat one large egg until well blended.

-- Set aside about 1/3 of the chilled rough puff pastry for the pie’s top.
+- Set aside about 1/3 of the pastry for the lid.
 Roll out the remaining pastry on a lightly floured surface to about 1/8 inch (3mm) thick, then use it to line a 9-inch, loose-bottomed tart pan.
 Trim off any excess pastry.

-- Spread the filling evenly in the pie.
-Make four large holes for the eggs, spacing them equally apart.
+- Spread the filling evenly in the pastry, then make four large holes for the eggs, spacing them equally apart.
+You’ll have extra filling that you can bake in a ramekin and enjoy separately.
+Then, crack an egg into each hole.

 - Roll out the remaining pastry until it’s just big enough to cover the pie.
-Brush the edge of the pie pastry with beaten egg, then lay the top over it and press the edges to seal.
-Trim off the excess pastry and brush the whole pie with beaten egg.
+Brush the edge of the pastry with beaten egg, then lay the top over it and press the edges to seal.
+Trim off the excess pastry and brush the top with beaten egg.
 Cut a few small vent holes in the top and decorate with leftover pastry as desired.

 - Bake at 400 F for about 35 minutes, until the pastry is well risen and a rich golden brown.
-Some liquid will seep out of the pan during cooking, so make sure to bake the pie on top of the rimmed cookie sheet.
+Some liquid will seep out of the pan during cooking, so make sure to bake it on top of the rimmed cookie sheet.

 - Let the pie cool for a minute in the pan, then remove and place on the serving plate.
-Allow the pie to stand for about 30 minutes before slicing to allow the eggs and filling to set.
+Allow it to stand for about 30 minutes before slicing to allow the eggs and filling to set.

 - Category: Dinner